openbikesensor/OpenBikeSensor-Scripts/docs/obs-face.md

 --left-hand-traffic   switches to left-hand traffic (otherwise: right-hand
-                      traffic); right instead left sensor is used, and the exported visualization is adapted -p PARALLEL, --parallel PARALLEL
+                      traffic); right instead left sensor is used, and the exported visualization is adapted --usage-stats         also compute statistics on the usage of way segments, off by default -p PARALLEL, --parallel PARALLEL
                       disables parallel processing if 0, otherwise defines the number of worker processes --recompute           always recompute annotation results